bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 {: #table-near-owner-bit title="Near-Owner Bit"}

 ## Bluetooth LE advertising interval
-The ability to detect a location tracker separated from the owner's device is highly dependent on the tracker's Bluetooth LE advertising interval.
-For the best detection rate, the Bluetooth LE advertising interval SHOULD be less than or equal to 2 seconds, but MUST be less than or equal to 4 seconds.
+The detection rate performance has a dependency on the BLE advertising interval used.
+A maximum advertising interval of 4 seconds SHALL be used; for the best detection rate, the advertising interval SHOULD be less than or equal to 2 seconds.
 If an accessory manufacturer advertises at an interval less frequent than 2 seconds, detection performance is diminished.

 ## Accessory Connections {#accessory-connections}
 The accessory non-owner service UUID SHALL be 15190001-12F4-C226-88ED-2AC5579F2A85.